Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-Considering $\tilde{\bm f}^{fuse}_{i}$ contains shape discriminative information and appearance discriminative information directly related to body shape, $\tilde{\bm f}^{fuse}_{i}$ can be effectively employed as a query during the second stage of attention, which facilitates the acquisition of appearance features that are both directly and indirectly associated with the body shape.
-As the query feature of the second-stage attention, $\tilde{\bm f}^{fuse}_{i}$ plays a pivotal role in determining whether modality-invariant identity-discriminative features, both directly and indirectly associated with shape, can be effectively extracted from the appearance features.
-To ensure the discriminability of the query $\tilde{\bm f}^{fuse}_{i}$, we also employ CE loss and WRT loss to jointly constrain $GeM(\tilde{\bm f}^{fuse}_{i})$, $GeM$ represents the GeM pooling layer.
+where $\bm \psi_{v2}^{1}$ represents the 2D convolution layer with kernel sizes of $1 \times 1$.
+Considering $\tilde{\bm F}^{fuse}_{i}$ contains shape feature and appearance feature directly related to body shape, $\tilde{\bm F}^{fuse}_{i}$ can be effectively employed as a query during the second stage of attention, which facilitates the acquisition of appearance features that are both directly and indirectly associated with the body shape.
+As the query feature of the second-stage attention, $\tilde{\bm F}^{fuse}_{i}$ plays a pivotal role in determining whether discriminative modality-shared features, both directly and indirectly associated with body shape, can be effectively extracted from the appearance features $\bm F_{i}$.
+To ensure the discriminability of the query $\tilde{\bm F}^{fuse}_{i}$, we also employ CE loss and WRT loss to jointly constrain $\tilde{\bm f}^{fuse}_{i} = GeM(\tilde{\bm F}^{fuse}_{i})$: